Skip to main content

 7. Territorial reach and international expansion: the dynamics of scaling operations

-The timing of when to consider investment in overseas fulfillment centers will be dictated by the data on customer deliveries by country or region.
-There will be a critical mass in any region that will tip the decision in favor of localizing.
+The timing of when to consider investment in overseas fulfilment centres will be dictated by the data on customer deliveries by country or region.
+There will be a critical mass in any region that will tip the decision in favour of localising.

-The risks of running an international in-house fulfillment operation are numerous, including:
+The risks of running an international in-house fulfilment operation are numerous, including:

 • Choosing the correct location overseas with limited local knowledge.